OSC/ood-documentation/source/applications/interactive/development/template.rst

    the directory where the session template is staged and initially run in

    Example
-     Point to an image asset file in one of your template files
+     Point to an image asset file that is staged by your template

      .. code-block:: erb